Jamie Oliver Aubergine Curry

 • Sea salt and black pepper

-2. Make the spice paste: Peel the onion, garlic, and ginger.
-Place them in a food processor with the coriander stalks and chillies (deseed if you prefer less heat).
-Blend into a fine paste.
+Start by preheating your oven to 190ºC/375ºF/gas 5.
+Meanwhile, peel the onion, garlic, and ginger, then blitz them in a food processor with the coriander stalks and red chillies until you get a fine, aromatic paste.

-3. Toast the spices: In a large 25cm x 35cm (10in x 14in) roasting tray, heat 2 tablespoons of oil over low heat.
-Add the cumin, mustard seeds, turmeric, garam masala, fenugreek seeds, and curry leaves.
-Fry for 1 minute, stirring constantly, until fragrant.
+Grab a large roasting tray (about 25cm x 35cm or 10in x 14in) and heat your oil over low heat.
+Toss in the cumin, mustard seeds, turmeric, garam masala, fenugreek seeds, and curry leaves.
+Stir them around for a minute until they release all their lovely smells—this step makes a huge difference!

-5. Add the peanut butter and seasonings: Stir in the peanut butter, mango chutney, and tamarind paste.
-Season with salt and pepper, then transfer to a bowl.
-Add a splash of water if needed to loosen into a paste.
+Now stir in the peanut butter, mango chutney, and tamarind paste.
+Season with salt and pepper and mix well.
+Add a splash of water if it feels too thick—it should be spreadable but not runny.

 Jamie Oliver Aubergine Curry